-Here are the 13 Primate Species that can you can see in Kibale Forest
+Here are the 13 Primate Species that you can see in Kibale Forest

 Here are the 13 Primate Species found in Kibale Forest – the Premier Primate Destination